FroeMic/TUM-IN-Protein-Prediction-1/lectures/11-introduction-bioinformatics.md

 * 3.2 %     - N, Nitrogen
 * 1.8 %     - Ca, Calcium
 * 1.0  %    - P, Phosphorus

+**Question: **What is life?
+Can you define it?

+> Descriptive definitions of life:
+> - Homeostatis \(regulation of internal environment to maintain constant state\)
+> - Organization \(Unit: Cells\)
+> - Metabolism
+> - Growth
+> - Adaptation
+> - Response to stimuli
+> - Reproduction

+**Question: **Are viruses life?

+> Strictly speaking NO. Viruses on their own cannot replicate and thus are not alive.
+However, one could say that viruses are alive / represent life once they infected a cell and replicate.

 ##### 2.1 Organisms